 In-person meetings with the C.A.R.E team are well received, but what about family members who find it more convenient to receive emails because of their location or scheduling conflicts?
 Delivering the right message at the right time into the inbox of the families they served was the objective.
 Providing a digital level of care equal to their in-person level of care would complete their company’s “Circle of Care”.

 “Many families prefer to communicate through email.
-If this is their prefered method of communication, we need to adapt to their needs.
+If this is their preferred method of communication, we need to adapt to their needs.
 Delivering aftercare and grief resources through email allows us to personalize our level of care to them”, says Carey Cress-Fose, Vice President of Cress Funeral Service.

 77% of the US population has a smartphone and is steadily increasing.
-If you think it is only millenials and younger, you’d be mistaken.
+If you think it is only millennials and younger, you’d be mistaken.
 42% of the US population 65+ in age own a smartphone.
 As a result of owning a smartphone, each person also has a personal email address.

-It’s true that some owners don’t don’t open their inbox.
+It’s true that some owners don’t open their inboxes.
 However, an overwhelming majority of smartphone users are glued to their email.
-In many cases those who prefer email will not answer their phone, but immediately send you an email.
+In many cases, those who prefer email will not answer their phone, but immediately send you an email.
 Traditional practices of calling to schedule in-person meetings often do not work as well for these types of families, which results in lost time and efforts of staff.
 Instead of asking the family to adopt your preferred method of communication, it’s important to adapt to their preferred method of communication.